 A) Although disinfecting seed is not necessary for sprouting, we recommend disinfecting your seeds prior to sprouting, because if not properly disinfected, all seeds have the possibility of carrying foodborne pathogens.
-To ensure you are purchasing the safest possible sprouting seeds, a sample from each lot of sprouting seed we receive to an independent laboratory where it is tested for foodborne pathogens including E. coli, Salmonella, Listeria, and Staphococcus aureus (Staph).
+To ensure you are purchasing the safest possible sprouting seeds, a sample from each seed lot we receive is sent to an independent laboratory where it must test negative for foodborne pathogens including E. coli, Salmonella, Listeria, and Staphococcus aureus (Staph).
 For maximum safety it is recommended that you disinfect the outside of your seeds and your sprouting container prior to sprouting.

 There are many methods of seed preparation ranging from rinsing with hot water or soaking in hot hydrogen peroxide, to washing with vinegar, a diluted bleach solution, or grapefruit seed extract.
 The current recommendation to use in the home from the University of California-Davis is to treat seed by heating on a stove for 5 minutes in a solution of 3% hydrogen peroxide (available in drug stores and pharmacies) at 140°F. It is important to maintain this temperature using a clean, accurate cooking thermometer.
 Exceeding this temperature may damage or kill seeds resulting in poor germination.
 Remove seed and rinse under running room temperature water for 1 minute.
 Discard the hydrogen peroxide and do not reuse.
-For more information see the publication 8151 Growing Sprouts at Home (http://anrcatalog.ucdavis.edu/pdf/8151.pdf).
+For more information see the publication 8151 Growing Sprouts at Home.

 To reduce the risk of contamination in the home we recommend that sprouts are grown in clean, sanitized containers away from areas of other food preparation and pets.
 People in high-risk categories such as children, pregnant women, the elderly and people with weakened immune systems are advised not to eat raw sprouts.